gotracksuit/sre-take-home-test/Instructions.md

 We're confident you've got this, so we're already planning to scale our engineering team at Suit Tracker from ~~5~~ 4 engineers to 20.

+In your opinion:

-In your opinion, what are we missing that would enable us to scale the team out and collaborate on this codebase more effectively?
-Have a think and be prepared to chat about your thoughts in the interview.
+- what kinds of things will SRE need to put in place for us to scale the team out and collaborate on this product more effectively?